-- Take ownership and show you care - The HoC could also provide effective leadership and top-level involvement in decision making where there are risks.
-Leaders play a vital role in initiating, developing and implementing procedures and also lead on measures such as Code of Conduct, raise awareness by encouraging dialogue and sharing policies throughout the government, provide high-profile and critical decision making, liaise with external bodies, and provide oversight of breaches in procedures.
+- Take ownership and show you care - The HoC could also provide effective leadership and top-level involvement in decision-making where there are risks.
+Leaders play a vital role in initiating, developing and implementing procedures and also lead on measures such as a Code of Conduct, raising awareness by encouraging dialogue and sharing policies throughout the government, providing high-profile and critical decision making, liaising with external bodies, and provide oversight of breaches in procedures.

 - Don't make compliance ‘them’ and ‘us’ or have tiered systems - Compliance applies to everyone or no one.
 Senior managers must ‘walk the talk’; if they don’t, the compliance message is completely undermined.
 That goes as much for Covid-19 restrictions as it does for property development.
 Poor role models just make it harder for everyone else to comply.

 Like a lot of businesses, the government faces compliance risks from all quarters.
 Sometimes it’s not practical or feasible to tackle all risks in one go.
 A Head of Compliance could assess the nature and extent of exposure that departments, Ministers and advisors have to potential internal and external compliance risks.
 This assessment would be periodic, informed and documented to encourage transparency.